 Step 4.
 Put Together a Well Performing Software Implementation Team

 Teaming the right set of software developers is very important when it comes to implementing the right implementation plan.
-The team you select or assemble will determine your software implementation success.
+The software development team you select or assemble will determine your software implementation success.
 It might be as small as two people or as large as needed.

 The larger the team, the more departments that require the software.
 Each department’s representative serves as the new team of software leaders, answering inquiries and assisting colleagues with training.